av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone.rst

    :maxdepth: 1
    :caption: List of Milestones

-   Milestone 1: Creating a ROS2 Node <milestone1>
+   Milestone 1: Creating a ROS 2 Node <milestone1>
    Milestone 2: Creating a Node that Maps a Controller to Vehicle Commands <milestone2>
    Milestone 3: Writing a Simple PID Controller to Maintain Throttle Speed <milestone3>